4front/website/docs/install/local-install.md

 Choose a top level hostname that will serve as the URL of your platform.
 These instructions assume the default value `4front.dev`.
 You can choose anything you like so long as it has a `.dev` extension.
 Virtual apps deployed to the platform are accessed via a URL in the form: `appname.4front.dev`.

 ### Configure Nginx Reverse Proxy
 Now we need to configure Nginx to act as a reverse proxy that routes all inbound requests to `*.4front.dev` to `localhost:1903`.
-Open `/usr/local/etc/nginx/nginx.conf` in your favorite editor and the following section:
+Open `/usr/local/etc/nginx/nginx.conf` in your favorite editor and the following [server block](https://www.digitalocean.com/community/tutorials/how-to-set-up-nginx-server-blocks-virtual-hosts-on-ubuntu-14-04-lts):

 ~~~
 server {